nodejs/node/README.md

 We intend to release, with increasing regularity, releases which are compatible with the npm ecosystem that has been built to date for node.js.

+It is our hope that io.js and node.js will one day reconcile.

 ### To build:

 Prerequisites (Unix only):